-The Fund's Financial Statements for the fiscal year ended December 31, 2023, including the Report of PwC, are incorporated herein by reference to the Fund's 2023 Annual Report to Shareholders.
-The Fund's 2023 Annual Report is available upon request and without charge by calling 800-GABELLI (800-422-3554) or through the Internet at www.gabelli.com.
+The Fund's Financial Statements, including the Report of PwC, are incorporated herein by reference to the Fund's Form N-CSR for the fiscal year ended December 31, 2024.
+The Fund's Financial Statements are available upon request and without charge by calling 800-GABELLI (800-422-3554) or through the Internet at www.gabelli.com.